dividedmind/io-grab/README.md

 ## Usage

 io-grab adds #grab method to IO.
+(It also extends StringIO for consistency, even though it isn't really an IO.)
 You can use this method to temporarily redirect writes to the object to a string, ie. for later examination.

     require 'io/grab'